opencomputeproject/Time-Appliance-Project/README.md

 * It doesn’t rely on open-source software
 * The accuracy/stability grades aren’t in line with DC requirements

-This document describes an open architecture of a Grandmaster, that could eventually be deployed either in a DC or in an edge environment.
+This document describes an open architecture of a Open Time Server, that could eventually be deployed either in a DC or in an edge environment.

 # High-Level Architecture

-In general, the OGM is divided into 3 HW components:
+In general, the OTS is divided into 3 HW components:

 1. COTS server
 2. Commodity NIC